-Greek cuisine is an example of the healthy Mediterranean diet (Cretan diet).
+Greek cuisine is as an example of the healthy Mediterranean diet (Cretan diet).
 Greek cuisine incorporates fresh ingredients into a variety of local dishes such as moussaka, stifado, Greek Salad and the world famous Souvlaki.
 Some dishes can be traced back to ancient Greece likes skordalia and pasteli (candy bar with sesame seeds baked with honey).
 Throughout Greece people often enjoy eating from small dishes such as meze with various dips such as tzatziki, grilled octopus and small fish, feta cheese, dolmades(rice, currants and pine kernels wrapped in vine leaves), various pulses, olives and cheese.
 Olive oil is added to almost every dish.

 Sweet desserts such as galaktoboureko, and drinks such as ouzo, metaxa and a variety of wines including retsina.
 Greek cuisine differs widely from different parts of the mainland and from island to island.
 It uses some flavorings more often than other Mediterranean cuisines: oregano, mint, garlic, onion, dill and bay laurel leaves.